ape4fld/nf-genetic-correlations/README.md

 ## 📖 Overview

+Take a look at the [workflow diagram](https://github.com/ape4fld/nf-genetic-correlations/blob/main/workflow.jpg) for a visual overview.

 This pipeline processes **harmonized GWAS summary statistics** (restricted to **European ancestry** for now) and computes:

 - **Global genetic correlations** using [LDSC](https://github.com/bulik/ldsc)